-Data sent to Bazaarvoice for post-interaction email (PIE) messages, is referred to as the interaction data feed.
+Data sent to Bazaarvoice for review requests (formerly post-interaction email or PIE), is referred to as the interaction data feed.
 This feed must be in one of the following file formats:

 - An XML file (preferred format)